 Economics

-Democratic Institutions and FDI Inflows to the Developing Countries
+Democratic Institutions And FDI Inflows To The Developing Countries

-Closing Thoughts: The theoretical basis of the research relies on the conflictive narratives of Olson (1993) and O’Donnel (1978).
-Olson (1993) argues that higher democracies tend to have institutions and systems in place that guarantee property rights, which is cornerstone to attracting FDI in the case of developing countries.
-On the contrary, O’Donnel argues that the relationship between autocracy and investors is positive, and autocrats play the role of gate-keepers for keeping labor protection and taxation in the friendly zones.
-Henceforth, author of the study explains the contrasting nature of Olson and O’ Donnell’s narratives for the relationship of FDI and democracy.
-Although, authors argue that the autocrats also play a protective role, rather than participation in banditry.
-However, the effect of multinational capital is in the form of alliance between the state and the local, within the autocratic regimes.
+Closing Thoughts: The theoretical basis of the research relies on the conflictive narratives of Olson (1993) and O’Donnell (1978).
+Olson (1993) argues that higher democracies tend to have institutions and systems in place that guarantee property rights, which is the cornerstone to attracting FDI in the case of developing countries.
+On the contrary, O’Donnel argues that the relationship between autocracy and investors is positive, and autocrats play the role of gatekeepers for keeping labour protection and taxation in the friendly zones.
+Henceforth, the author of the study explains the contrasting nature of Olson and O’Donnell’s narratives regarding the relationship between FDI and democracy.
+However, the authors argue that autocrats also play a protective role rather than participate in banditry.
+However, the effect of multinational capital is in the form of an alliance between the state and the local within the autocratic regimes.

 Works Cited